monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 });
 ```

 Dart also has a solution for handling pipes.
-Elbeit this is not as seamless compared to how bash does it, but it seems to work well.
+Albeit this is not as seamless compared to how bash does it, but it seems to work well.

 ```dart
 import 'dart:io';